dsab123/content/summaries/lit.md

 "The motto of the reading Christian is a dazzling doxology: 'In Your light we see light.’
 (Psalm 36:9)"

 The author, Tony Reinke, wants to give us a robust theology of reading.
-This is perfectly suited to the intent of this website, so lets look at the main strokes of each chapter together.
+This is perfectly suited to <a href="https://danielsabbagh.com/blog/4/about" target="_blank">the intent of this website</a>, so lets look at the main strokes of each chapter together.
 <br>

 ## Chapter 1: Paper Pulp and Etched Granite: Laying the cornerstone of our theology of books